Meet the Team

 Owen

-History, Yale — Grand Strategy Scholar & Law Journal Editor
+History, Grand Strategy, Yale — Yale Law Journal Editor

 Owen Hathaway Hacker is a senior at Yale University studying history with a focus on international and diplomatic history.
 At Yale, he is a member of the 2025 cohort of the Brady-Johnson program in Grand Strategy and a Millstone Fellow in the Institution for Social and Policy Studies.
 He is an undergraduate editor with the Yale Law Journal and a research assistant for Yale Law professor John Witt.
 Outside of the classroom, he is a captain of Yale’s ultimate frisbee team and works as a barista at Yale’s student-run café, the Acorn.